skyworkz/website/content/blog/basic-canary-releasing-on-kubernetes.md

 **Step 3**: Add annotations to the `Ingress` for v2:

-- to mark an `Ingress` as Canary, add `nginx.ingress.kubernetes.io/canary: "true"`
+- to mark an `Ingress` as Canary, add `nginx.ingress.kubernetes.io/canary: "true"` (_only_ add this to the Ingress of v2, don't set any canary-related annotations on the Ingress for v1)
 - for weight-based splitting, add: `nginx.ingress.kubernetes.io/canary-weight: "20"` (this sends 20% of traffic to v2)

 _**NOTE**: You can find a full working code example at the end of this blog post_